-Our aligners are manufactured at our facilities in Antioch, Tennessee, where as of June 30, 2019, we employed approximately 1,350 team members.
+Our aligners are manufactured at our facilities in Antioch, Tennessee, where we employ approximately 1,250 team members.
 Every order is custom made, and we believe the complexity inherent in producing our highly customized aligners in large volumes is a barrier to potential competitors.
 Over the past 12 months we have made significant advances in manufacturing automation to improve quality and reduce cost, and we expect to automate additional manufacturing functions in the future.